cvxgrp/scs/docs/src/linear_solver/index.rst

 threaded AMD / QDLDL libraries which come bundled with SCS.
 Pardiso tends to be faster than AMD / QDLDL, especially for larger problems.
 If MKL is installed on your system then it is generally worth using MKL for both the blas / lapack usage as well as the linear system solve.
-Most non-commercial users can download and install MKL for free.
+Intel MKL is now available for
+`free and without restrictions for everyone <https://www.intel.com/content/www/us/en/developer/articles/news/free-ipsxe-tools-and-libraries.html>`_, though it only offers limited support for non-Intel CPUs.

 .. _indirect: